 Other than the financial benefit, we both noticed a global decrease in our fatigue during the workweek.
 I suspect this was likely because our sleep was better during the evening with less nocturnal awakenings, most restful sleep and an easier am awakening.
 Again, alcohol though a temporary calming agent will lead to a rebound anxiety effect and not allow you to reach deep REM sleep.
 We were also less dehydrated, and therefore just felt better during the day.
 As a result, we took this newfound energy to the gym and tested our performance even after work.

 If you have ever gone to the gym after an evening of partying, I am almost certain you have not set a personal record.
 After just a few days (definitely 1 week), our gym performance excelled.
-I set a new personal best for deadlifts, strict press, bench and squats that week.
+I set a new personal best for deadlifts, strict press, bench, and squats that week.
 I suspect this is again due to improved sleep improved hydration, our supplemented energy due to the absence of alcohol’s effects.

-If you have struggled to lose some additional fat, you may try eliminating alcohol as an isolated intervention, sit back and reap the benefits.
+If you have struggled to lose some additional fat, you may try eliminating alcohol as an isolated intervention, sit back, and reap the benefits.
 It is equivalent to stopping the consumption of carbonated sodas.
 They both have hidden sugars/carbs that your body will store as fat.

 The final and most resounding effect that I gained was that of perspective.
 After completing my 30 days challenge, it was hard to go back and drink alcohol again.
 Not only did I enjoy the sense of purpose that accomplishing such a goal gave me, but I also enjoyed alcohol less.
 Sure, the taste is nice, but I found the way I felt without it made the juice not worth the squeeze.
-I loved the feeling after a restful night of sleep, killer workout or productive workday gave me.
-A feeling that forever changed my perspective on alcohol and the role it will never more play on my life again.
+I loved the feeling after a restful night of sleep, a killer workout, or a productive workday gave me.
+A feeling that forever changed my perspective on alcohol and the role it will never more play in my life again.

 My experiment with alcohol was motivated by personal goals, curiosity, and recent knowledge.
-The process required behavioral planning, will power and experimentation with non-alcoholic options.
-The benefits were numerous, interconnected and resounding, including more money, improved sleep, less daytime fatigue, better exercise performance, and finally improved body composition.
-So, get a plan, get out there and reap the rewards!
+The process required behavioral planning, willpower, and experimentation with non-alcoholic options.
+The benefits were numerous, interconnected, and resounding, including more money, improved sleep, less daytime fatigue, better exercise performance, and finally improved body composition.
+So, get a plan, get out there, and reap the rewards!